About Us

 Support Our Mission

-We have witnessed countless stories of womxn grateful for our street outreach and Drop-In Center they are sober and out of Columbus.
+We have witnessed countless stories of women grateful for our street outreach and Drop-In Center.
+Some are sober and living in and out of Columbus.
 Their haven was the Love Bug and Drop-In Center.
-You may not be able to spend time in the trenches however, you can still join our Love Tribe.
-Please support our just cause through volunteering and see the return of investment as we save lives from harm’s way.
+You may not be able to spend time in the trenches; however, you can still join our Love Tribe.
+Please support our just cause through volunteering and monetary support.
+You will see the return of investment as we save lives from harm’s way.